lyttonliao/TicketApp/README.md

 A: I believe that providing a wider array of options for customers is important to their experience.
 Filtering by cities removes other appealing options.
 When selecting a city, it would be advantageous to also include events within a specified radius or events in neighboring cities.
 However, I am unable to implement an area search feature with the information provided.

 If there were a larger sample of events, another potential issue could be that customers also factored in price, date, etc...
 In that scenario, the customer would have to manually search a long list of events for the desired date and price range.
+I also changed a portion of the provided json to include sold out events.